gudavalli/planventure/planventure-account/PROMPTS.md

 ### GOTCHAS:

-- Ensure there are no trailing slashes in any of the routes - especially the base `/trip` route
 - Make sure all required packages are installed
 - Check that JWT token validation is configured correctly
 - Verify database tables are created properly using the SQLite viewer